Hashtag Web3 Logo

 An exploit targeting oracle vulnerabilities to manipulate price feeds or external data, enabling attackers to trigger liquidations or drain smart contracts.

-Oracle Attack refers to an exploit that targets vulnerabilities in blockchain oracles—the systems that feed external data like prices into smart contracts—allowing attackers to manipulate this data and trigger unintended contract behavior such as artificial liquidations or fund drainage.
-A notable example occurred in February 2020 when an attacker exploited bZx's reliance on a single Uniswap price feed, using flash loans to temporarily manipulate the reported price and profit approximately $350,000 from the resulting cascading liquidations.
-Oracle manipulation remains one of the most costly attack vectors in decentralized finance, with oracle-related exploits accounting for over $400 million in losses across DeFi protocols between 2020 and 2024 (according to DeFiLlama).
-Modern protocols now implement protective measures including time-weighted average prices, multiple data sources, and circuit breakers to mitigate these risks.
-Security engineers and smart contract auditors with expertise in oracle design and attack prevention are increasingly sought after as protocols prioritize robust data integrity.
+Oracle Attack refers to an exploit that targets vulnerabilities in blockchain oracles, which are systems that feed external data like prices into smart contracts.
+This allows attackers to manipulate data and trigger unintended contract behavior such as artificial liquidations or fund drainage.
+A notable example occurred in February 2020 when an attacker exploited bZx's reliance on a single Uniswap price feed, using flash loans to temporarily manipulate the reported price and profit from the resulting cascading liquidations.
+Oracle manipulation remains a costly attack vector in decentralized finance.
+Modern protocols implement protective measures including time-weighted average prices, multiple data sources, and circuit breakers to mitigate these risks.
+Security engineers and smart contract auditors with expertise in oracle design and attack prevention are increasingly sought after as protocols prioritize data integrity.

 Oracle Attack Mechanics